ralna/GALAHAD/doc/Python/nls.rst

             in quotes within ``prefix``, e.g. 'word' (note the qutoes) will result in the prefix word.
           subproblem_options : dict
            default control options for the step-finding subproblem: error : int
                error and warning diagnostics occur on stream error. out : int
                general output occurs on stream out.
             print_level : int
                the level of output required.
-Possible values are
+Possible values are:

                * **<= 0**

-               gives no output,
+                 gives no output.

                * **1**

-                 gives a one-line summary for every iteration,
+                 gives a one-line summary for every iteration.

-               * *2**
+               * **2**

-                 gives a summary of the inner iteration for each iteration,
+                 gives a summary of the inner iteration for each iteration.

                * **>=3**